-If the Public Safety determines that a student for whom a missing person report has been filed has been missing for more than 24 hours, then within the next 24 hours Ithaca College officials will:
+If the Public Safety determines that a student for whom a missing person report has been filed has been missing for no later than 24 hours, then Ithaca College officials will:

-1) Notify the confidential emergency contact who has been identified by the student to be contacted in such circumstances
+- Notify the individual who has been identified by the student to be contacted in such circumstances - Notify a parent or guardian if the student is under 18 years old.

-- 2) Notify a parent or guardian, if the student is under 18 years old and is not emancipated. - 3) Notify appropriate local law enforcement officials in cases where the student is over 18 and has not identified a person to be contacted.
+- Notify appropriate local law enforcement officials with an Ejustice message or other similar measure, in cases where the student is over 18 and has not identified a person to be contacted. - Notify the appropriate agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that a student is missing.